 Regular Trims and Protective Styles

-Haircuts are essential for keeping your hair healthy and preventing breakage.
-Getting regular trims every 6-8 weeks helps remove any split ends or damaged hair, allowing your hair to grow stronger and healthier.
-Trimming also prevents split ends from traveling up the hair shaft, reducing the need for more drastic cuts in the future.
-By maintaining the integrity of your hair strands, you can minimize breakage and keep your locks looking luscious.
+Getting haircuts is an important part of keeping your hair healthy and stopping loss.
+Getting your hair cut every six to eight weeks gets rid of split ends and weakened hair, which helps your hair grow stronger and healthier.
+Cutting hair short also stops split ends from moving up the hair shaft, which means you won’t have to make as many drastic cuts in the future.
+By keeping your hair strands together, you can keep them from breaking and keep your locks looking beautiful.

 Avoiding Hot Water and Too Much Sun Exposure